 Richard Desich SMART Commercialization Center for Microsystems

 Located southwest of Cleveland, OH, Lorain County Community College (LCCC) is a small school with big ambitions.
 SMMA was tapped to design the cleanrooms and laboratory suites for the college’s SMART Commercialization Center for Microsystems.
-This project was a collaboration with Clark & Post Architects of Lorain (architect of record), and Lincoln Street Studios of Columbus (design architects).

 The SMART Center is an advanced facility for researching, manufacturing, testing, and packaging microsystems such as Micro-Electrical-Mechanical Systems (MEMS)—miniature devices typically produced using semiconductor techniques.
 Its culture is akin to a large research institution, moving LCCC beyond the traditional community college focus.